“Farmers are using natural predators, pheromones and biopesticides derived from living organisms to fight pests safely and sustainably.”

 Strategies and Implementation

-A deep understanding of the ecological relationships between pests, their natural enemies, and the environment is necessary for the effective use of biological pest management.
+Adaptation of biological pest management requires an insight into the ecological relationships between pests, their natural enemies and the environment.
 Important tactics consist of:

 Difficulties and Restrictions